 Depending on your budget and convenience, choose a hotel that is close to major attractions or has good connectivity.

-- The Taj Gateway Hotel Ambad Nashik, Ambad: A luxurious 5-star hotel providing top-notch amenities and services.
+- The Taj Gateway Hotel Ambad, Ambad: A luxurious 5-star hotel providing top-notch amenities and services.

 - Express Inn, Pathardi Phata: Offers luxury and business services and is known for its hospitality.